Ajda Pekkan

 Ayşe Ajda Pekkan (/tr/; born 12 February 1946) is a Turkish singer.
-She is known by the title "superstar" in the Turkish media.
-Pekkan became a prominent figure of Turkish pop music with her songs, in which she tried to create a strong female figure.
-By keeping her works updated and getting influence from Western elements, she managed to become one of Turkey's modern and enduring icons in different periods.
-Her musical style has kept her popular for more than 50 years and has inspired many of her successors.
-Pekkan is highly respected in the music industry and her vocal techniques together with many of her albums were praised by music critics.
+She is known by the title "superstar" in the Turkish media.The queen of Turkish pop music.
+Pekkan became a prominent figure of Turkish pop music with her songs, which feature strong female figures.
+By keeping with the times and being influenced by Western elements, she managed to become one of Turkey's modern and enduring icons for over 50 years.
+Pekkan is highly respected in the music industry and has received praise from critics for both her vocal technique and her albums.In addition to Turkish, she has sung songs in French, English, German, Italian, Greek, and Japanese.
+She has albums recorded in these languages.She has duets with Demis Roussos, Gloria Gaynor, and Enrico Macias.

 Born in Beyoğlu, Istanbul, Pekkan's musical career began in the early 1960s when she appeared in a nightclub as a member of the music group Los Çatikos.
-However, in 1963, when she won the Ses magazine's cinema artist competition, she became known as an actress, and for a number of years she pursued an acting career.
-In the same year, she played the leading role in her first film Adanalı Tayfur and became one of the young faces of Turkish cinema at the time.
+However in 1963 she became known as an actress as the lead in the film Adanalı Tayfur and won Ses magazine's cinema artist competition.
 Over the next six years, she starred in nearly 50 black and white films, including Şıpsevdi (1963), Hızır Dede (1964) and Şaka ile Karışık (1965).
 She eventually quit acting and focused entirely on her singing career.